martin-creator/Lafiya/README.md

 ## Features
 Ready features here:
-- Users can subscribe and unsubcribe
+- Users can subscribe and unsubscribe
 - List FAQS
 - Users can select type of messages to receive
 - Admin dashboard to send messages to one or multiple users